polterguy/anarq/README.md

 If you don't have a web based HTML capable frontend, due to maybe creating only an iOS or Android client - Then sending the user a hyperlink he clicks to confirm his email is obviously not a choice.
-Hence, you can therefor use the `client` type of email sent during registrations, which simply sends the user the generated secret, allowing him to copy and paste it into your app/client, for then to submit it to your backend somehow by invoking the `profile/confirm-email` endpoint from within your app.
+Hence, you can therefor use the `client` type of email sent during registrations, which simply sends the user the generated secret, allowing him to copy and paste it into your app/client, for then to submit it to your backend somehow, by invoking the `profile/confirm-email` endpoint from within your client app.

 ### GET magic/modules/anarq/profile/username-available